racktivity/www-racktivity/www.racktivity.com/content/home/intro_slider_box.md

 slider3_pic= "images/slider2-2.jpg"
 slider3_text1 = "AC or DC Monitoring?"
-slider3_text2 = "Our AC² and DC² allow for easy and flexible remote power monitoring, integrated to the main Building Infrastructure Systems via SNMP or the optional MODBUS interface" slider3_text3 = "LEARN ABOUT OUR NEW MODULAR FLEX PDU" slider3_button = "More" slider3_text4 = "With the AC² units installed in all our electrical cabinets with can see any micro interruptions and at the same time invoice each department accurately for energy consumption - Chief Facility Coordinator - Electricity of a main Belgian Industrial company."
+slider3_text2 = "Our AC², ACL series and DC² can be installed at the power distribution board, busbar systems, electrical cabinets or in distributed remote locations such as PoPs, base stations, and head ends.
+They allow for easy and flexible remote power monitoring, integrated to the main Building Infrastructure Systems via SNMP or the optional MODBUS interface" slider3_text3 = "      " slider3_button = "More" slider3_text4 = "With the AC² units installed in all our electrical cabinets with can see any micro interruptions and at the same time invoice each department accurately for energy consumption - Chief Facility Coordinator - Electricity of a main Belgian Industrial company."